dginhoux/ansible_role.ginhouxnet.timesync/README.md

 ginhouxnet.timesync
 =========

-This ansible role can configure chrony OR ntp for clock synchronization ; it allow a easier switch between chrony and ntp.
+This ansible role can configure chrony OR ntp for clock synchronization it allow an easy switch between `chrony` and `ntpd`.

 Requirements